WebAssembly/component-model/design/mvp/CanonicalABI.md

 `trap()`, if there is a trap during Core WebAssembly execution of lifting or lowering, the component is left permanently un-enterable, ensuring the lockdown-after-trap [component invariant].

-The `may_leave` flag set during lowering in `canon_lift` and `canon_lower` ensures that the relative ordering of the side effects of `lift` and `lower` cannot be observed via import calls and thus an implementation may reliably interleave `lift` and `lower` whenever making a cross-component call to avoid the intermediate copy performed by `lift`.
-This unobservability of interleaving depends on the shared-nothing property of components which guarantees that all the low-level state touched by `lift` and `lower` are disjoint.
-Though it should be rare, same-component-instance `canon_lift`+`canon_lower` call pairs are technically allowed by the above rules (and may arise unintentionally in component reexport scenarios).
-Such cases can be statically distinguished by the AOT compiler as requiring an intermediate copy to implement the above `lift`-then-`lower` semantics.

 ### `canon resource.new`